mikuso/ocpp-rpc/README.md

 #### client.connect()

 The client will attempt to connect to the `RPCServer` specified in `options.url`.

-Will reject if connection fails.
+Returns a `Promise` which will resolve upon successfully connecting or reject if the connection fails.

 #### client.sendRaw(message)